TikiTDO/rails_issue_24028/README.md

 Done Loading
 ```

-OR

-Some sort of error notifying user of (potential) deadlock.
+Alternatively, the system should notify user of the (potential) deadlock.